PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 | ExitCode:      |  The exit code of the failed command.
 | ErrorID:       | `"Program {0} ended with non-zero exit code {1}"`, with the command name and the exit code, from resource string `ProgramFailedToComplete`.
 | ErrorCategory: | `ErrorCategory.NotSpecified`.
-| object:         | exit code
+| object:         | Exit code
 | Source:        | The full path to the application
-| ProcessInfo    | details of failed command including path, exit code, and PID
+| ProcessInfo    | Details of failed command including path, exit code, and PID
+| TargetObject   | Specifies the object that was being processed when the error occurred.

 ## Alternative Approaches and Considerations

 ### Native commands should respect $ErrorActionPreference

-Native commands should use the $ErrorActionPreference setting and not need $PSNativeCommandErrorAction.
+Native commands should use the $ErrorActionPreference setting and not need
+$PSNativeCommandErrorAction.
 This could be released as an experimental feature.

 ### Extending $PSNativeCommandErrorAction